sanjay7724/I-can-see-you/README.md

 ## ToDo
 1) Add different services like ftp, etc and monitor
-2) log commands executed by attacker
+2) log commands executed by attacker during the active session
 3) improve UI

 ## How to run